arahayrabedian/datawrapper_docker/README.md

 # Datawrapper Docker
 Dockerfile and related build scripts for a docker image for datawrapper.

+# THIS IS NO LONGER MAINTAINED HERE
+for a fork that keeps on giving, see @runa's [fork here](https://github.com/runa/datawrapper_docker)

 # To Pull
 ```bash
 docker pull arahayrabedian/datawrapper:latest